memgraph/kubernetes-operator/docs/installation.md

 This command will use operator's image from Memgraph's DockerHub and create all necessary Kubernetes resources for running an operator.

-## Verify installation
+## Verify Installation

-Installation using any of options described above will cause creating Kubernetes ServiceAccount, RoleBinding, Role, Deployment and Pods all in newly created all in newly created all in newly created namespace `memgraph-operator-system`.
+Installation using any of the options described above will create a Kubernetes ServiceAccount, RoleBinding, Role, Deployment, and Pods all in the newly created namespace `memgraph-operator-system`.
 You can check your resources with:

 ```bash
 kubectl get serviceaccounts -n memgraph-operator-system